jdlph/TransOMS/README.md

 ## Appearance
 ### High-Quality and Cross-Platform
 1. Follow the [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and some other best coding practices.
-2. Prepare the source code in modern C++ following the new standards (up to C++20) and avoiding vendor-specific features.
+2. Prepare the source code in modern C++ of the new standards (up to C++20) and avoid vendor-specific features.
 3. Use CMake to define the building process.

 ### Modern Configuration and Data Interchange